List of breweries in Montana: Julius Lehrkind Brewing

 Julius Lehrkind Brewing originally was in Bozeman from 1895 to 1919, named Julius Lehrkind's Genuine Lager Brewery.
 It closed with the federal prohibition.
 In 2018 the family opened another brewery.
 The Lehrkind family also owns the area Coca-Cola distribution facility, Mountain Country Distributing, and Big Spring Water.

 Katabatic Brewing Company

 Katabatic Brewing Company is in Livingston.
 Katabatic wind makes Livingston one of the windiest places in the country.
 It is owned by Shawn Markman and the head brewer is Ben Ward.
 Markman acquired the business in 2020.

 At the 2015 North American Beer Awards, the Anabatic Amber won gold in the American-Style Amber Ale category.
 The Alternative Polka won bronze at the 2016 North American Beer Awards in the Altbier category.
 Their Katabatic Scotch Ale won the 2024 gold award in Scottish Style Ales from Montana Brewers Association.
+In 2025 the Muzzleloader Chocolate Stout won gold in the Brown & Black Ales category at the Montana Beer Awards.
+Peaks to Prairie Session Pale won gold in the Peaks to Prairie category which requires using 100% local ingredients.

 KettleHouse Brewing Company

 KettleHouse Brewing Company was established in 1996 by Tim O'Leary and Suzy Rizza.
 There is a taproom in Missoula and a taproom and brewery/cannery in Bonner.
 They distribute to 5 states as of 2024.